Healthcare Insights

 The healthcare specialties that use telehealth the most

-While telehealth is often used interchangeably with “telemedicine,” they can have different meanings.
+Telehealth is often used interchangeably with “telemedicine,” but the terms have different meanings.
 According to the FCC, telemedicine refers to medical, diagnostic, and treatment-related services provided by doctors.
 Telehealth is similar but includes a wider range of remote healthcare services provided by nurses, pharmacists, or social workers.

 Which specialties have the most providers using telehealth?